vmware-archive/dependency-labeler/README.md

 ```

 #### provenance
-The provenance metadata is generated in the following format
+Provenance is a list of the tools which have added information to the image.
+It is generated in the following format
 ```json
   "provenance": [
     {